- 1 year full-time

 - 2 years part-time

-Build your creative post-production skills to make your mark in the film and television industry.
-Solent’s MA Post Production in Film and Television will see you working with some of the best industry-standard equipment in a fun and creative environment, surrounded by fellow creative people.
+Make your mark in the film and television industry.
+Build your creative post-production skills working with some of the best industry-standard equipment in a fun and creative environment

 You’ll also have the opportunity to gain professional qualifications alongside your degree studies.
 You’ll be encouraged sit the Avid Certified User exam - a certificate recognised by post-production companies worldwide.
 You could also work towards gaining the Pro Tools Certified User certificate, if you wish to pursue a career in sound design or audio mixing.